Cray-HPE/csm-config/ansible/roles/csm.password/README.md

 Example Playbook
 ----------------

-While this role is meant for setting the `root` password, other user passwords can be set by pointing to the correct locations in Vault as shown below:
+While this role sets the `root` user password by default, other user passwords can be set by pointing to the correct locations in Vault as shown below:

     - hosts: Management
       roles:
-         - { role: csm.password, password_username: foo, password_vault_secret_key: foo_password }
+         - role: csm.password
+           vars:
+             password_username: foo

+Set this user's password in Vault with the following:

+    vault write secret/csm/users/foo password='.....'

 License
 -------